top of page

 In 1914, the building was a saloon operated by Robert Stauber.
 But by 1923 - after Prohibition took effect - the building housed the Universal Holiness Church.

-The house has been renovated and the elaborate painted ironwork gates were installed in 1981.
+The house was renovated and an addition was added in 1975 (or maybe the 1980s) by architects Swaney/Kerns based in DC.
+The elaborate painted ironwork gates were installed in 1981.
 The gates were created by sculptor Albert Paley, who also created the "Portal Gates" in 1974 for the Smithsonian's Renwick Gallery near the White House.
+In 2025 the house was described as having 2 bedrooms, 2.5 baths and 2,904 square feet.
+It was listed by Redfin for sale at $2,200.000.
+(Redfin.com listing, Jan.
+10, 2026)

 Resident/Owner